zeeshan0699/Clinical-Trial-Analysis/README.md

 - **Examine enrollment patterns** to identify fluctuations in patient recruitment.
 - **Compare trial phases** to assess industry focus areas.

-### **Future Enhancements**
-- **Analysis of trial success rates** to determine which sponsors and conditions yield the highest approval rates.
-- **Correlation between trial funding and success outcomes** to assess the impact of financial investment on research breakthroughs.
-- **Tracking emerging trends in clinical trials** by analyzing shifts in focus areas, such as new disease categories or treatment types.

 ## **Conclusion**

-This project successfully combined **Python for data preparation and analysis with Power BI for visualization**, resulting in a dynamic and insightful clinical trials dashboard.

-- **Data cleaning & preparation** ensured high-quality insights.
-- **Exploratory Data Analysis (EDA)** provided a deeper understanding of industry trends.
-- **Power BI dashboard** enables **interactive exploration of key clinical trial metrics**.

-The dashboard serves as a valuable tool for **pharmaceutical companies, researchers, and policymakers**, helping them **track industry trends, allocate resources effectively, and make data-driven decisions**.
+This project provides insights into clinical trial phases, sponsor influence, patient enrollment, and research trends.
+The Power BI dashboard serves as a tool for pharmaceutical companies, researchers, and policymakers to explore key metrics and make data-driven decisions.
+With further advancements in research funding and regulatory processes, trial success rates are expected to improve.